 @namespace is encoded as follows:

 ‘IMFCPL’ – [SMPTE2067-3] Marker Label.
 Note that ST 2067-3 labels are a superset of Digital Cinema CPL markers labels [SMPTE429-7].

+When images are used with Markers, they are assumed to apply to the time of the marker.
+In some context, the image can apply to the period of time windowed by the marker and a subsequent marker.
+For example, if the maker is FFDL (first frame of distribution logo), the image would apply from FFDL to LFDL (last frame of distribution logo).

 Presentations and Adaptive Streaming